plut/InfinityEngine.jl/README.md

 # Infinity Engine editor

 Access InfinityEngine data from within a “real” programming language.
-Expected advantages w.r.t WeiDU:
+This will eventually be able to do what WeiDU does, with the following
+advantages:

  - no need to learn several esoteric languages: `.tp2` and `.d` can both be replaced by standard Julia syntax;
  - WeiDU more or less always assumes that it is run interactively, which is quite inconvenient for large installations;
- - we could have an easier syntax for defining e.g. items:
+ - easier syntax for defining game objects, e.g. we can currently say Longsword("Sword of Infinity", +5, ...)
-    Item("Sword of Infinity", etc.)
  - resolution of namespace conflicts via modules + automatic generation of resource names;
- - speed (besides this being faster than OCaml, all changes could be computed in one single execution of the program, e.g. no need to do many rewrites of `dialog.tlk` with total quadratic complexity...);
+ - speed (all changes could be computed in one single execution of the program: no need to do many rewrites of `dialog.tlk` with total quadratic complexity...);
- - allows validation of mod content (e.g. translations in .po format?);
+ - allows validation of mod content (future: translations in `.po` format?);
  - allows easier inclusion of mod metadata;
- - built-in portability (no need to call shell scripts or .bat files, Julia contains all the needed functions).
+ - built-in portability (no need to call shell scripts or `.bat` files, Julia contains all the needed functions).

 Current status: **very limited use cases**.
-This can currently load and display strings, items and dialogues (but not yet modify them).
+This can currently load, display and (sometimes) edit items and dialogs.

-However, this indeed seems very much faster than NearInfinity for those use cases.
+**This is currently limited to BGEE, BG2EE and EET games.**
+Adding support for other IE games is a (long-term) goal (only once this is able to run full BGEE mods!).

 ## Design goals
 The design goals include: